hoodanav/Toronto_Statistical_Analysis/README.md

 -   `outputs/data` contains the cleaned dataset that was constructed.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.
+-
+## Statement on LLM usage

+No auto-complete tools such as co-pilot were used in the course of this project, however, Language Learning Model ChatGPT was  used while writing this paper.
+It was used for the purpose of code debugging, understanding models, and knowledge of certain topics, which we were not aware of.
+The chat with the AI bot is also attached as a reference under `inputs\llm`..